redox-os/website/content/news/this-month-260131.md

 Our [v86 web demo](https://static.redox-os.org/online-demo/) finally reached acceptable performance in terminal mode!

-Wildan Mubarok also improved it to increase performance and improved UI.
+Wildan Mubarok also made improvements to performance and the UI.

-(Keep in mind that the QEMU KVM or real hardware performance is much better)
+It should be noted, however, that the performance of the web demo is far below the performance of Redox running on QEMU with KVM, or on real hardware.

 <img src="/img/screenshot/online-demo.png" class="img-responsive"/>